 Along with the type and physical state of the property you also have to consider the location and surroundings that will suit you.

-Though you cannot be expected to visit every region in Spain before buying it is important to do some research before focusing your search on a specific region.
+Though you cannot be expected to visit every region in Spain before buying it is important to do some research before focusing your search on property for sale in a specific area like Barcelona or Sotogrande.
 You may have an overriding reason such as family to choose one area, but the point to take on board is that you do have a bigger choice than most people realise, and different regions suit different needs.
 Choosing the right region for you will go a long way to ensuring your purchase is a success.

-In the past a majority of British buyers opted for properties on coastal housing developments.
-However tastes are changing and now only 35 to 40% of British buyers intend to buy on a residential development / gated community, including golf developments.
-In reality a majority will always end up buying on residential developments due to the choice, convenience, security and community they offer.
-Nonetheless the buying intentions of the British in Spain are less homogeneous than the used to be, and the market is evolving to meet new types of demand.
-Approximately 50% of British buyers now plan to buy in a rural or village environment, whilst 5% to 10% plan to buy in one of Spain’s cities.
+In the past a majority of foreign buyers opted for properties on coastal housing developments.
+However tastes are changing and now only 35 to 40% of buyers intend to buy property in Spain on a residential development / gated community, including golf developments.
+In reality a majority will always end up buying on residential developments due to the choice, convenience, security, and community they offer.
+Nonetheless the buying intentions of foreigners in Spain are less homogeneous than the used to be, and the market is evolving to meet new types of demand.
+Approximately 50% of buyers now plan to buy in a rural or village environment, whilst 5% to 10% plan to buy in one of Spain’s cities.
 Though it was always possible to buy property in the countryside or the cities it is now much easier to do than before.

 Urbanisations / housing developments